-On Sunday, Aug.
-23, 2020, 3:00 PM, at Rainbow Temple, True Buddha School Dharma King Living Buddha Lian-sheng Sheng-yen Lu will preside over an Acala Homa Ceremony, and discourse Lamdre.
+On Sunday, Oct.
+31, 2021, 3:00 PM Pacific Time, at Rainbow Temple, True Buddha School Dharma King Living Buddha Lian-sheng Sheng-yen Lu will preside over an Acala Homa Ceremony, discourse the Vajra Sutra, and bestow empowerment for Acala Uncommon Practice.
 (Live Webcast Link: https://www.youtube.com/channel/UCLl20r-KQlapX_5fT-N3cOw)

 【Acala Mudra :】(Acala Sword Mudra)